TempleEight/temple-docs/TempleEight/docs/getting-started.md

 Templefile validated correctly
 ```

-Which means our Templefile is syntactically correct, and we an begin to generate all the code we need.
+Which means our Templefile is syntactically correct, and we can begin to generate all the code we need.

 ### Generating Code